 Peering inside a makeup artist's kit is like catching a glimpse of a superior universe.
-Their massive bags are chockablock with not just any old products, but those deemed worthy of red carpets, photo shoots, weddings, and other events that require a flawless face.
-Let's put it this way: In order to keep their clients happy, makeup artists don't mess with anything but the best.
+Their massive bags are chock-full of not just any old products but those deemed worthy of red carpets, photoshoots, weddings, and other events that require a flawless face.
+Let's put it this way: To keep their clients happy, makeup artists don't mess with anything but the best.

 For all your baking, setting, and mattifying needs, makeup artists recommend this budget powder over most high-end alternatives.
 "This is the perfect setting powder for ladies of all skin tones," says Spyksma.
 "A little goes a long way and helps to keep your makeup on all day."
-The pros love Nyx setting spray ($8), as well.
+The pros love Nyx Setting Spray ($9) as well.

-Ask any makeup artist, and they'll tell you: Ardell lashes are the best lashes on the market, period.
+Ask any makeup artist and they'll tell you: Ardell lashes are the best on the market, period.
 The Natural line works equally well for red carpets and everyday life, and each band of lashes is flexible and easy to work with, even for falsie novices.
 We spoke with half a dozen makeup artists for drugstore recommendations, and nearly all of them mentioned Ardell's lashes.
-(They're an editor favorite, as well.)
+(They're an editor favorite as well.)

 Makeup artists have quickly fallen for Wet n Wild's astoundingly affordable line of makeup brushes.
 The brand's extensive selection and pretty pink-and-white packaging are to thank.
 The bristles of each brush are also soft yet firm—a telltale sign of a quality brush.
 (If you'd like to stock up, check out more drugstore brush recommendations.)